hazrmard/AdEmbargo/README.md

 ## Hosts
 The hosts downloaded are taken from an [actively curated repository](https://github.com/StevenBlack/hosts).
 They contain addresses of known adware and malware providers.
 Bear in mind that a large hosts file *may* incur additional processing cost.
 I personally did not see a noticable difference.

+## Compatibility
+Tested on Windows 10.
+Should run on Win 7, 8, 8.1 as well.